Concerned about getting the flu during pregnancy?

 Most of us know about influenza, or the flu, by now.
-This viral infection, which includes symptoms such as fever, headache, fatigue, muscle aches and sore throat, usually peaks in case numbers between December and March.
+A viral infection, symptoms of the flu include high fever, headache, fatigue, muscle aches and sore throat.
+Case numbers usually peak between December and March.

 “Flu activity can sometimes extend into May,” Dr. Pringle adds.
 “And the timing of the flu season has been more difficult to predict since the COVID-19 pandemic.”